Kroger (KR) Stock Slides as Market Rises: Facts to Know Before You Trade

-The latest trading session saw Kroger (KR) ending at $52.61, denoting a -1.18% adjustment from its last day's close.
-This change lagged the S&P 500's 1.69% gain on the day.
-On the other hand, the Dow registered a gain of 1.04%, and the technology-centric Nasdaq increased by 2.43%.
+The most recent trading session ended with Kroger (KR) standing at $52.76, reflecting a -0.81% shift from the previouse trading day's closing.
+The stock trailed the S&P 500, which registered a daily gain of 0.97%.
+On the other hand, the Dow registered a gain of 0.58%, and the technology-centric Nasdaq increased by 1.39%.

-Market participants will be closely following the financial results of Kroger in its upcoming release.
+The investment community will be closely monitoring the performance of Kroger in its forthcoming earnings report.
 The company is forecasted to report an EPS of $0.91, showcasing a 5.21% downward movement from the corresponding quarter of the prior year.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $34.09 billion, up 0.69% from the year-ago period.
+In the meantime, our current consensus estimate forecasts the revenue to be $34.09 billion, indicating a 0.69% growth compared to the corresponding quarter of the prior year.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $4.45 per share and revenue of $148.99 billion.
-These totals would mark changes of -6.51% and -0.7%, respectively, from last year.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $4.45 per share and a revenue of $148.99 billion, indicating changes of -6.51% and -0.7%, respectively, from the former year.

-Investors should also take note of any recent adjustments to analyst estimates for Kroger.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Kroger should also be noted by investors.
+Such recent modifications usually signify the changing landscape of near-term business trends.
+Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
 Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-Currently, Kroger is carrying a Zacks Rank of #3 (Hold).
+Kroger is currently sporting a Zacks Rank of #3 (Hold).

-Looking at valuation, Kroger is presently trading at a Forward P/E ratio of 11.97.
-This signifies a discount in comparison to the average Forward P/E of 13.03 for its industry.
+Valuation is also important, so investors should note that Kroger has a Forward P/E ratio of 11.96 right now.
+This valuation marks a discount compared to its industry's average Forward P/E of 13.68.

-It is also worth noting that KR currently has a PEG ratio of 0.83.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The average PEG ratio for the Retail - Supermarkets industry stood at 1.79 at the close of the market yesterday.
+Meanwhile, KR's PEG ratio is currently 0.83.
+Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
+As the market closed yesterday, the Retail - Supermarkets industry was having an average PEG ratio of 1.86.

 The Retail - Supermarkets industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 28, which puts it in the top 12% of all 250+ industries.
+Currently, this industry holds a Zacks Industry Rank of 17, positioning it in the top 7% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.